-Equities is generally considered to be the riskiest amongst all traditional assets like fixed income (e.g. FDs), real estate, commodities (e.g. gold), and currencies.
+Equities are generally considered to be the riskiest amongst all traditional assets like fixed income (e.g. FDs), real estate, commodities (e.g. gold), and currencies.
 This is because its price tends to deviate a lot more compared to others.
-There are many reasons why this happens – performance of a company, current sentiment, broader economic conditions, etc.
+There are many reasons why this happens – the performance of a company, current sentiment, broader economic conditions, etc.

-Equities is indeed a riskier asset class – but it’s exactly why it has been also more rewarding in the long-term.
+Equities are indeed a riskier asset class – but it’s exactly why it has been also more rewarding in the long-term.
 Average equity returns (measured by the Nifty-50) over the last 20 years have been far higher than that of other traditional asset classes people invest in, returning ~14.19% on average where Real Estate gave 11.69%, and gold far lower at 8.72%.